-Lexington, Kentucky is one of my favorite places.
-I’ve traveled all over the world, and as cheesy as it sounds, this city genuinely always feels like home.
+Looking for things to do and fun attractions in Lexington, Kentucky ?
+You’re in the right place!
+Lexington is one of my favorite places- I’ve traveled all over the world, and this city always feels like home.

-When I was a student at the University of Kentucky (go big blue!!), I had the privilege of living in this great town for five years.
+When I was a student at the University of Kentucky, I had the privilege of living in this great town for five years.
 Even though I now live closer to Cincinnati, I still make it back to Lex frequently.

-So, what are my top suggestions of things to do in Lexington, KY?:
+🐎 So, what are my favorite attractions in Lexington, Kentucky? 🐎

-The Kentucky Horse Park– Considering that Lexington is called “the horse capital of the world”, this is a great place to get the feel for Kentucky and its love of all things equine.
-There are shows, tours, museum displays, horseback riding, and plenty of activities for adults and children.
-This is one of the top things to do in Lexington, KY!
+The Kentucky Horse Park– Considering Lexington is called “the horse capital of the world”, this is the best place to get the feel for Kentucky and its love of all things equine!

 University of Kentucky Campus– Lexington could be considered a “college town”, so the main campus is definitely something you want to explore.
 I recommend checking out the gigantic William T. Young library, the University Presidents’ home, Sorority and Fraternity row, and the student center area with its wildcat statue.
 If you want to grab some food, my nearby favorites are Local Taco, Joe Bologna’s, and Tin Roof.